SurfFill: Completion of LiDAR Point Clouds via Gaussian Surfel Splatting: Method

+Our aim is to complete LiDAR point clouds suffering from gaps through beam divergence or small dark surfaces.
+For this, we introduce a method we call \textit{SurfFill.} We first identify transition regions through local point cloud density estimation and derive complementary uncertainty maps from monocular surface normals in the RGB images (Sec.~\ref{sec:ambiguity_heuristic}).
+Following, we pre-process and structurally downsample the LiDAR data so that ambiguous regions retain high point density while well-scanned regions are thinned out, and initialize a Gaussian surfel model with them (Sec.~\ref{sec:preprocess}).
+We then grow Gaussians into missing regions by constraining 2D Gaussian Splatting optimization~\cite{huang20242d} to favourably reconstruct missing areas of the LiDAR scan (Sec.~\ref{sec:focusedopt}).
+After training, we extract the splats from our total splat distribution which are most likely part of missing structures in the initial LiDAR data.
+We sample multiple points from the selected splats and combine them with the LiDAR point cloud (Sec.~\ref{sec:filtering}).
 An overview of our pipeline is shown in Fig.~\ref{fig:pipeline}.
-We first pre-process and structurally downsample the LiDAR data so that well-scanned regions receive few points and initialize a Gaussian surfel model with them.
-We then grow Gaussians into these regions through constraining 2D Gaussian Splatting optimization~\cite{huang20242d} to favourably reconstruct missing areas of the LiDAR scan.
-After training, we extract the splats from our total splat distribution which are most likely part of missing structures in the initial LiDAR data.
-We sample multiple points from the selected splats and combine them with the LiDAR point cloud.

-\section{Region Ambiguity}
+\subsection{Region Ambiguity}

-We identify ambiguous regions in the point cloud and RGB images based on these typical LiDAR artifact traits.
-Afterwards, we address possible structural gaps with Gaussian reconstruction.
+We identify ambiguous regions in the point cloud and RGB images where beam divergence artifacts may have occurred.
+Additionally, the aim is to find relevant seeding point for point growing via Gaussian Splatting.

-\subsection{Ambiguity Heuristic in 3D}
+\subsubsection{Ambiguity Heuristic in 3D}

-Points in well scanned regions are unlikely to get eliminated during scanning or filtering, thus they have uniformly high point densities, while regions with missing structures and empty areas have a point density of zero.
-Identifying the full extent of missing areas is challenging, as it is unclear beforehand, whether regions are missing or should be empty.
+Points in well-scanned regions are unlikely to get eliminated during scanning or filtering, thus they have uniformly high point densities, while regions with missing structures and empty areas have a point density of zero.
+Identifying the full extent of missing areas is challenging, as it is unclear beforehand whether regions are missing or should be empty.
 Transition regions, however, show a low, non-zero point density.
 We exploit this property to detect them in our \textit{ambiguity} heuristic.
 Identifying points at the border of missing structures then enables point-growing strategies for completion.

 For each point $\mathbf{x}$ of the point cloud $\mathcal{X}$, we compute an ambiguity score which we determine by the inverse density $p$ estimated using a $k$-nearest neighbor search: